circuitlynx/UB_Fur_Club_Website/README.md

-# Uni_Fur_Club_Website
+# UB Fur Club Website
-A website for the University Fur Club group.
+A website for the UB Fur Club group.